RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

         uint32_t rtems_get_processor_count(void);

 DIRECTIVE STATUS CODES:

-    The count of processors in the system.
+    The count of processors in the system that can be run.
+The value returned is the highest numbered processor index of all processors available to the application (if a scheduler is assigned) plus one.

 DESCRIPTION:
     In uni-processor configurations, a value of one will be returned.